redhat-cop/ninja-board/README.md

 export GITLAB_API_TOKEN=<your token>
 export GD_CREDENTIALS=<contents of you google drive credentials.json file (escaped & in quotes)>
 export GRAPHS_PROXY=<optional: url to an external proxy storage app>
-export USERS_LDAP_PROVIDER=<optional: ldap url for user lookup>
+export USERS_LDAP_PROVIDER=<ldap url for user lookup>
 ```
-note: see *Getting your google drive credentials.json file* below for the GD_CREDENTIALS value
+note: see *Getting your Google drive credentials.json file* below for the GD_CREDENTIALS value

 #### Starting up the application